- Stage of development

 -

-A simple metal alkoxide hydrolysis is demonstrated to be capable under several variations of our technology to produce monodisperse spherical particles of a wide range of sizes from a fraction to several micrometres.
-The reaction takes place at room temperature and mild conditions not requiring special set up.
+A simple metal alkoxide hydrolysis is demonstrated to be capable under several variations of our technology to produce monodisperse spherical particles of a wide range of sizes from a fraction, to several micrometres.
+The reaction takes place at room temperature and mild conditions, not requiring special set up.
+The particles are produced with low energy consumption and greater efficiency.

 - Competitive advantages